 The University of Chicago (NorthShore) Female Pelvic Medicine and Reconstructive Surgery fellowship offers an excellent opportunity for graduates of residencies in obstetrics & gynecology who are interested in pursuing a career in academic urogynecology.
-This 3-year accredited "fellow-centered" fellowship program in Female Pelvic Medicine and Reconstructive Surgery has both a national and international focus with fellows presenting abstracts at numerous national and international meetings including the ICS, IUGA, AUGS, SGS, SOFU, ACOG, AAGL and AUA.
+This 3-year ACGME-accredited "fellow-centered" fellowship program in Female Pelvic Medicine and Reconstructive Surgery has both a national and international focus with fellows presenting abstracts at numerous national and international meetings including the ICS, IUGA, AUGS, SGS, SOFU, ACOG, AAGL and AUA.
 The fellows receive an outstanding clinical, surgical and academic education.
-Five attending urogynecologists work closely with the Division of Colorectal Surgery, Minimally Invasive Surgery and Pelvic Pain and the Department of Urology in educating the fellows as part of our comprehensive integrated pelvic health center.
+NorthShore urogynecologists work closely with the Division of Colorectal Surgery, Minimally Invasive Surgery and Pelvic Pain, the Department of Urology and the University of Chicago, Section of Gynecology and Reconstructive Surgery in educating the fellows as part of our comprehensive integrated pelvic health center.
 Fellows act as primary surgeons, primary investigators and first authors on the majority of all activities in the Division.
 Typically our fellows publish 4-6 articles during their fellowship and many have won recognition for best papers at numerous national and international scientific meetings.

 Length: 3 years

 Number of Fellows: 3 Fellows (one in each year)